 The site was offering artists a new way to release their music online independently, without a major record label in the middle.
 At the time, the record industry was battling digital downloads; websites like MP3.com, artists like McGuinn and music journalists like yours truly who wrote for such sites were considered traitorous.

 History has proven otherwise.
-Once Apple established the business model for digital downloads with iTunes, it was all over for the old-school record biz.
+Once Apple established the business model for digital downloads with iTunes, it was all over for the old-school record biz, but also for legacy artists collecting royalties.

 But in spring 1999, the MP3 wars were still raging…